HaoIrving/RefineDet.PyTorch/README.md

 ./make.sh
 pip install visdom
 ```
-This code use [MMDetection](https://mmdetection.readthedocs.io/) as our environment, since we need the Deformable Convolution implementation of it.
-[SOLO](https://github.com/WXinlong/SOLO.git) is also acceptable (based on older version of MMDetection), other version is obscure.
+This code use [MMDetection](https://mmdetection.readthedocs.io/) as the basic environment, since we need the Deformable Convolution implementation of it, look into it for the installation method.
+[SOLO](https://github.com/WXinlong/SOLO.git) is also acceptable (based on an older version of MMDetection), other version is obscure.

 ## Datasets
 ### VOC Dataset